Description

 Jesus with the 144,000 on Mount Zion (v1-5)

-Here in chapter 14, the camera turns to give us another brief view of the 144,000.
-These were introduced at the sixth seal, when an angel 'sealed' them for their protection before the start of the trumpet judgments (Revelation 7:3).
-We were told they are Israelites, twelve thousand from each of the twelve tribes.
-This time we see them with the Lamb (Jesus) who is standing on Mount Zion, which is Jerusalem (v1).
-We know from Zechariah 14:4 that Jesus makes an appearance on the Mount of Olives when Jerusalem falls to the Antichrist at the beginning of the Great Tribulation.
-His primary mission at that point is to provide an escape route for Jerusalem's refugees, enabling them to get to their place of safety where they will spend the rest of the Great Tribulation (Zechariah 14:5, Revelation 12:6).
-It seems that his appearance on earth is brief at that stage, and he is soon caught back up to heaven (Revelation 12:5).
-However, this second view of the 144,000 suggests that Jesus has a second mission to accomplish in his brief earthly appearance at the beginning of the Great Tribulation.
-He must reveal himself to the remnants of the twelve tribes.
-We also see in verse 1 that each of the 144,000 have the names of the Father and the Son written on their foreheads.
+We see here in verse 1b that each of the 144,000 have the names of the Father and the Son written on their foreheads.
 This is the seal that the angel gave them in chapter 7.
-It contrasts with Antichrist's followers who have the name of Allah on their foreheads (see my commentary on the mark of the beast in Revelation 13:18).
+It contrasts with Antichrist's followers who have the mark of the beast, which includes the name of Allah, on their foreheads (see my commentary on the mark of the beast in Revelation 13:18).
 John says in 1 John 2:22, "Who is the liar but the person who denies that Jesus is the Christ?
 This one is the antichrist: the person who denies the Father and the Son".
 The core doctrine of Islam is 'tawhid', a strict form of monotheism that portrays Allah as distant and transcendent, and which categorically denies God as Father, or Jesus as the Son of God.
 So the mark of the beast ('In the name of Allah') on the foreheads of Antichrist's followers is the polar opposite of the names on the foreheads of the 144,000.

-How the 144,000 are present on Mount Zion at this stage is not explained.
+How the 144,000 are present on Mount Zion at this stage is not explained, and it is somewhat confusing not knowing where exactly this scene fits chronologically.
 Perhaps those from the tribes of Judah and Benjamin are among Jerusalem's refugees.
 Perhaps those from the other Israelite tribes come to Jerusalem as soldiers in Antichrist's invasion force (Ezekiel 38) but Jesus reveals himself to them and calls them out, like he did to Saul on the road to Damascus.
 According to 2 Kings 17:5-6 and 1 Chronicles 5:26, when the ten northern tribes were exiled by the Assyrians in 722 BC, they were settled along the River Habor, and among the cities of the Medes.
 The River Habor is known today as the Al-Khabour River and is a tributary of the River Euphrates, in north-eastern Syria.
 The Medes were an ancient Iranian people group located on the east side of the River Tigris.
 So today, the descendants of the lost tribes of Israel are most likely concentrated around Syria, Iraq, Iran and Turkey, and most of them are probably Muslims.
 But Jesus is able to reveal himself to Muslims.
 Angels are also involved in their salvation process and give each of them a seal of protection.
-Verse 4 tells us that the 144,000 are redeemed from humanity as firstfruits to God and to the Lamb.
-In verses 6 and 7 we see that God plans also to save many more, with an angel proclaiming the eternal gospel to 'every nation, tribe, language and people'.
-Calling the 144,000 the 'firstfruits' follows the pattern proclaimed by Paul, that the Gospel is for the Jews first, and then for the Gentiles (Romans 1:16, 2:9-10).
+Isaiah 11:11-16 prophesies the end-time restoration and unification of the twelve tribes of Israel, including the northern tribes, and describes God reclaiming the remnant of his people from Assyria (northern Iraq and eastern Turkey), Egypt, Pathros (Upper Egypt), Cush (Sudan), Elam (southern Iran), Shinar (southern Iraq), Hamath (Syria), and the seacoasts (Mediterranean nations or perhaps a way of referring to the whole rest of the world).
+Isaiah 11:14 says of these reunited tribes, "They will swoop down on the Philistine hills to the west; together they will loot the people of the east.
+They will take over Edom and Moab, and the Ammonites will be their subjects".
+So it may be that Christ's appearance here on Mount Zion with the 144,000 is literally a view of him visiting the troops as they prepare to take part in his military campaigns at the end of the 42 months.

 Verse 4 also reveals that the 144,000 are young people, literally 'virgins'.
 Jesus reveals himself to these young people of Israelite descent, and they follow him wherever he goes.
 Verse 5 tells us no lie was found on their lips and they are blameless.
 Is this just how God sees them after they have been 'redeemed from the earth' (v3)?
 In verse 5 we see that these young people become like God's choir on earth.
 They sing a song that only they can learn.
 In verse 2, John hears a sound coming from heaven like the sound of many waters and loud thunder.
 This is like the voice of Jesus in Revelation 1:15, and of Almighty God in Ezekiel 1:24.
 Next he hears a sound like that of harpists playing their harps and a new song being sung before the four living creatures and the elders.
 We know from Revelation 5:8 that the twenty four elders each have a harp, but these harpists and singers are in addition to the elders, as they sing 'before the four living creatures and the elders' (v3).
 The song that the 144,000 learn comes directly from the throne room of heaven.
 The 144,000 are still on earth at this point.
 They act as prophetic worship leaders, receiving prophetic downloads directly from the throne room of heaven.
 In 2 Chronicles 20, when Israel was under enemy attack, Jehoshaphat appointed musicians and singers to march ahead of Israel's warriors and to proclaim God's praise.
 As they began to shout and praise, God suddenly attacked the enemy armies, causing them to turn on each other, and destroy each other.
 Also Isaiah 42:8-17 portrays God's people singing a new song, after which Messiah appears like a warrior and defeats Israel's enemies.